aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### TargetAmsPort
-Contains the ADS port number of the client.
+The Target AMS Port specifies the port number of the service or runtime system you want to access on the target Beckhoff PLC.
+Together with the Target AMS NetID, it creates the complete address for routing messages to the correct service on the PLC.

 **Type**: Integer